detached64/qBitTrackerUpdater/README.md

 - If executed, the application will read the configuration file.
 If not found, it will create a default one.
 The settings created contain default values except for `QBitConfigPath`, which is completed automatically.
 - By default, the application prints nothing to the console.
 Check the log file `qBitTrackerUpdater.log` in the same directory for output.
+- The application does not require qBittorrent to be running or not.
+- There is a sample configuration file [here](./docs/Settings.json) which containing several avaliable URLs.
+It is welcomed to contribute more URLs to the list.

 ## Build